Ukraine peace deal falters as rebels show no sign of surrender

 Moscow blames Right Sector for a shooting on Easter Sunday morning, when at least three people were killed at a checkpoint manned by armed separatists.
 Right Sector denies involvement, while Kiev said Russia provoked the violence.

+The Slaviansk separatists released around a dozen Ukrainian soldiers in blue uniforms on Monday, without making clear the circumstances under which they had been held.
+Gordik said armoured vehicles that were surrendered by a column of Ukrainian paratroops last week would stay in the town.

-Putin announced last month that Moscow had the right to intervene in its neighbours to protect Russian speakers.
-He then annexed the Crimean peninsula.
+Putin announced last month that Moscow has the right to intervene in its neighbours to protect Russian speakers.
+He then annexed Ukraine's Crimea peninsula.

 Moscow has since massed tens of thousands of troops on the Ukrainian border, and Kiev and its Western allies say Russian agents are directing the uprising in the east, including the "green men" - heavily armed, masked gunmen in unmarked uniforms.